mikepfrank/Rlang-compiler/README.md

 R is a *reversible* programming language; that is, it is a high-level language for writing programs that can be executed in either the forward or the reverse time direction.
-Such languages have a number of applications, such as for rolling back processes to synchronize concurrent systems, or for facilitating more energy-efficient hardware implementations of algorithms.
+Such languages have a number of applications, such as for rolling back processes to synchronize concurrent systems, or for describing algorithms that permit more energy-efficient hardware implementations.

 Created in 1997 [1], R was historically one of the *earliest* reversible high-level languages, predated only by Lutz and Derby's Janus [2] in 1982, and Henry Baker's Psi-Lisp [3] in 1992.